vals-productions/sqlighter/README.md

 #### Database file

+Database file may be initially provided by the developer, or created by the library.

+##### The file is provided

-In either way, both Android and iOS projects should contain your initial SQLite database file.
+Both Android and iOS projects should contain your initial SQLite database file.
 It should be part of your project.
-It can have some predefined DB schema or you can create tables on the fly - it's all in developer's control.
+It can have some predefined DB schema with data, or you can create tables on the fly - it's all in developer's control.

-On Android's project the location of the file is typically ``assets`` directory.
+On Android's project the location of the file is typically the ``assets`` directory.

 On iOS you have to right click on the project, pick "Add files to...", locate your file on the file system and add it to the project this way.

 ``SQLighterDb.setDbName(String name)`` specifies file name.

 ``SQLighterDb.setDbPath(String path)`` specifies path to the file on the device.
 This is different between Android and iOS.
 For android it is "/data/data/<<YOUR PROJECT path>>/databases/", for iOS this method is missing as the library knows the location relative to project's location.
+All examples below assume you have some initial database file.

+Otherwise...

+###### The database file is not provided

+If the file is not provided, then you should not use`` SQLighterDb.copyDbOnce();`` method (see more on this method in the next provision).
+Since the initial file is not provided, it would be created.
+In this case you do not have an option of the database preloaded with data, but you can compensate for that by running your initial database initialization script.

 ##### SQLighterDb.copyDbOnce()